Qatar as a mediator in conflict: Israel-Hamas mediation

-Qatar has played a notable role in mediating between Israel and Hamas, particularly in facilitating the release of Israeli hostages held by the militant group.
-One of the most significant instances of Qatari mediation was in the case of Gilad Shalit, an Israeli soldier who was captured by Hamas in 2006 near the Israeli-Gaza border.
-Shalit's captivity and the efforts to secure his release became a focal point of Israeli public concern and international diplomacy.
+Qatar has mediated between Israel and Hamas, particularly in facilitating the release of Israeli hostages held by the militant group.
+Qatari mediation helped in the release of Gilad Shalit, an Israeli soldier who was captured by Hamas in 2006 near the Israeli-Gaza border.
+Shalit's captivity and the efforts to secure his release became a major issue in both domestic and foreign affairs of Israel.
 After years of negotiations, a deal was reached in 2011 for Shalit's release in exchange for more than 1,000 Palestinian prisoners held by Israel.
-Qatar, along with Egypt and Germany, played a crucial role in brokering this agreement.
+Qatar, along with Egypt and Germany brokered this agreement.

-Over the years Qatar has been involved in negotiating ceasefires between Israel and Hamas, particularly during periods of escalated conflict and facilitated prisoner exchanges.
+Over the years Qatar was involved in negotiating ceasefires between Israel and Hamas, particularly during periods of escalated conflict and facilitated prisoner exchanges.

 In 2007, Qatar and Turkey were the only countries that supported Hamas when they took control of the Gaza Strip.
 Since, Qatar became close allies with Hamas and their relationship strengthened between 2008-2009.
 In 2009 during a summit in Doha, Qatar announced to contribute $250 million to repair damages during the conflict.
-Khaled Meshaal, a Hamas leader, was present in the summit. following the summit Qatar embarked on a consistent efforts to provide political, material, humanitarian, and charitable assistance to Hamas.
+Khaled Meshaal, a Hamas leader, was present in the summit.
+Following the summit Qatar embarked on a consistent efforts to provide political, material, humanitarian, and charitable assistance to Hamas.

-In 2012, Emir Hamad bin Khalifa al-Thani, made a historic visit to Gaza, becoming the first head of state to enter the area under Hamas governance.
+In 2012, Emir Hamad bin Khalifa al-Thani, made a visit to Gaza, becoming the first head of state to enter the area under Hamas governance.
 During his visit, he commitment to donate $400 million for rebuilding efforts.

 Since 2012, Qatar has maintained a political office for Hamas in Doha.
-While criticized by Israel and some members of the U.S. Congress, Qatar has justified it on the grounds that it was undertaken at the request of American officials, aiming to open a communication channel with Hamas.
+It was criticized by Israel and some members of the U.S. Congress, but Qatar justified it on the grounds that it was undertaken at the request of American officials, aiming to open a communication channel with Hamas.